Why Do I Have So Many Interests? The Truth About a Multipassionate Mind

 Some scanners create what I call an idea parking lot, a place to capture new ideas so they don’t take over your attention immediately.

-Others work in seasons or cycles, allowing themselves to focus on one project for a period of time before shifting to something new.
+Some people work in seasons or cycles, allowing themselves to focus on one project for a period of time before naturally shifting to something new.
+Others rotate between projects based on energy and curiosity rather than forcing themselves into a rigid routine.

 You Might Not Be Scattered After All